coredns/coredns/plugin/forward/README.md

   response does not count as a health failure.
 When choosing a value for **MAX**, pick a number at least greater than the expected *upstream query rate* * *latency* of the upstream servers.
   As an upper bound for **MAX**, consider that each concurrent query will use about 2kb of memory.
+* `upstream` If upstream support is enabled the plugin will try to resolve CNAMEs and only return the resulting A or AAAA address.
+  If no A or AAAA record can be resolved the original (first) answer from a forwarder will be returned to the client.
+Circular dependencies are detected and an error will be logged accordingly.
+In that case the original (first) answer from a forwarder will be returned to the client as well.
+  * `max_depth` **MAX** to limit the maximum calls to resolve a CNAME chain to the final A or AAAA record, a value `> 0` can be specified.
+    If the maximum depth is reached and no A or AAAA record could be found, the the original (first) from a forwarder answer will be returned to the client.

 Also note the TLS config is "global" for the whole forwarding proxy if you need a different `tls-name` for different upstreams you're out of luck.